We're all being asked to play our part to keep each other safe. Here are some tips to help you travel safely on the

 - Use one of the 350 touchless hand sanitising stations at our busiest stations and stops

 - Download the COVIDSafe App and have it active while you travel

 Wearing a face mask

-Except for a limited number of exemptions, it is now compulsory for all Victorians to wear a face covering when they leave home, including on public transport.
+Except for a limited number of exemptions, it is now compulsory for all Victorians to wear a face mask when they leave home, including on public transport.
 Please ensure you wear this for your entire journey.